WeGetFinancing/woocommerce-checkout-plugin/README.md

 This can help to increase your sales and customer satisfaction by providing an easy and accessible way for customers to finance their purchases.

-Our plugin allow you to offer:
+Our plugin allows you to offer:

 * Multiple lenders: More lenders, more approvals for your customers.
 * Real-time instant approval: Allow your customers to access financing easily.